senroche/encrypt-message-groups/README.md

 # encrypted-message-groups - CSU34031 Project

+## Overview
-The aim of this project is to create a social network application that only shows messages from users within one of your trusted groups.
+The aim of this project was to create a social network application that only shows messages from users within one of your trusted groups.
 Other users posts simply appear as cipher text.

-The app is dockerized and utilizes the MERN stack.
-All encryption and decryption happens on the express server.
-Posts are encrypted on creation using AES and are decrypted by a secret key maintained in the database, accessible to verified group members.
+This application is dockerized and utilizes the full MERN stack.
+Posts are encrypted on creation using AES and all encryption and decryption happens on the server.
+A secret key is randomly generated for each group on creation.
+This key is maintained within the database, accessible only to verified group members.
 I also added some basic auth using bcypt to hash and salt before storing.

+The frontend is lacking in some features that are supported on the backend but overall the system works well.

 ## Video of application working
 ![](demo.gif)

 ## Main Technologies: